DataSeer/snapshot-api/README.md

 - Version-specific Google Sheets logging and reports
 - Health monitoring for all integrated services
 - Editorial Manager API integration for submissions handling
+- **Job status tracking and retry mechanism** with exponential backoff
+- **Event-driven job completion callbacks** for reliable external notifications
 - Comprehensive logging system
-- SQLite database for article-request mapping
+- SQLite database for article-request mapping and job queue management
 - Endpoints for report retrieval by article ID or request ID

 ## Prerequisites